 Moving into rock territory, it is time to talk about Wolf Alice.
 Especially for their third album, Blue Weekend (2021), a lot of dream pop inspiration can be heard on those tracks.
 Wolf Alice’s lead singer, Ellie Rowsell, stated that Ultraviolence (2014) was one of their influences when it came to sound production and style.
 She commented that the focus was to produce an organic-sounding record with well-crafted instrumentation.

-As a last reference from the graphic we will mention Best Coast: Bethany Cosentino got inspired by Lana del Rey for their “`punk” dream pop music, reminiscent of the nineties.
+As a last reference from the graphic we will mention Best Coast: Bethany Cosentino got inspired by Lana del Rey for their “punk” dream pop music, reminiscent of the nineties.
 If we go through Best Coast’s music catalog, we will find plenty of references to alternative rock and surf rock.
-In tracks like When I’m with You and Heaven Sent, where Bethany Cosentino directly dresses like Lana del Rey.
+In tracks like When I’m with You and Heaven Sent, where Bethany Cosentino even dresses like Lana del Rey.
 Many of the band’s songs are directly inspired by Lana del Rey, but presented in a direct rock style.
-Like going from dream pop to power pop.
+It’s like going from dream pop to power pop.